phenax/plasmajs/README.md

   * statusCode (integer) - The status code for the response
   * caseInsensitive (boolean) - Set to true if you want the url to be case insensitive
   * errorHandler (boolean) - Set to true to define a 404 error handler

+## Want to help?
+PRs are welcome.
+You can also join us on [discord](https://discord.gg/b9Z4b6r) for discussions about plasmajs.